GENIE-MC/Generator/src/scripts/production/python/README.md

 # Grid Submitters
 In this directory you can find a serie of python scripts that facilitate to submit GENIE jobs in Grids (such as the FNAL Grid).
 The Sumitter scripts are responsible to launch the correct commands to the nodes.
-In order to do so, it calls a number of functions in the expected order and writes a `fnal_dag_submit.fnal` file, which is sourced automatically by the code in order to submit your jobs to the file.
+In order to do so, it calls a number of functions in the expected order and writes a `fnal_dag_submit.fnal` file.
 The submitters are also responsible to create the directory substructure where your final files will be.
 It also creates the scripts that will be launched by `fnal_dag_submit.fnal`.
 In order to use this script you need to have a 'GENIE' enviromental variable.
 To run jobs from the FNAL grid, you must run from the pnfs area.
 If these two conditions are not satisfied the code will exit.

+Two submitters are availalbe:
+- `XMLGridSubmitter.py`: submits the jobs to obtain splines for any lepton
+- `eAScatteringGridSubmitter.py`: submits the jobs to create splines and generate e-A events other scripts can be easily added.

 ## Possible options
 An example of a Submitter code is `eAScatteringGridSubmitter.py`.
 This code will launch the splines (for free nucleon and free nuclei) and electron scattering events.
 The options are: